-Douglas Rutzen is President and CEO of the International Center for Not-for-Profit Law.
-Over the past 30 years, Doug has worked on the legal framework for civil society, philanthropy, digital rights, and public participation in 100 countries.
+Douglas Rutzen is President and CEO of the International Center for Not-for-Profit Law, which has worked on the legal framework for civil society, digital rights, and public participation in 100 countries.
 Doug is also on the faculty of Georgetown Law Center, where he teaches international civil society law.

-Doug serves on the advisory boards of the Partnership for American Democracy, Open Government Partnership, and the OECD Civic Space Observatory.
-Doug previously served on advisory board of the United Nations Democracy Fund.
-He also co-chaired the State Department’s Global Philanthropy Working Group and the civil society pillar of the Community of Democracies.
+Doug serves on the advisory committees of the Open Government Partnership, OECD Civic Space Observatory, and the Partnership for American Democracy.
+Doug served on the advisory board of the United Nations Democracy Fund and co-chaired the civil society pillar of the Community of Democracies.
+He also served on the USAID Administrator’s Advisory Committee on Voluntary Foreign Aid and co-chaired the State Department’s Global Philanthropy Working Group.

 Upon Czechoslovakia’s transition to democracy, Doug was Legal Advisor in the Czechoslovak Parliament, where he helped draft the country’s nonprofit laws.
 Doug also taught at Charles Law Faculty in Prague and the University of Pennsylvania Law School.
 In private practice, Doug was co-counsel on the first case against Qaddafi for the bombing of Pan Am 103 over Lockerbie, Scotland.

-In addition to his legal career, Doug developed social enterprises for persons with disabilities, and he wrote a book that transformed the process of producing low-cost eyeglasses around the world.
-Doug is a graduate of Yale Law School, with undergraduate studies at Cornell and Oxford.
+In addition to his legal career, Doug developed social enterprises for persons with disabilities and wrote a book that transformed the process of producing low-cost eyeglasses worldwide.
+Doug is a Yale Law School graduate with undergraduate studies at Cornell and Oxford.